VeryGoodOpenSource/very_good_workflows/site/docs/workflows/semantic_pull_request.md

 ## Repository Configuration

-This workflow uses the action-semantic-pull-request action from [Github marketplace](https://github.com/marketplace/actions/semantic-pull-request).
-To verify that this workflow will properly evaluate your
-PR messages, configure Github repository to allow squash merging and set the default commit message to "Pull request title."
+This workflow uses the action-semantic-pull-request action from [GitHub marketplace](https://github.com/marketplace/actions/semantic-pull-request).
+To verify that this workflow will properly evaluate your pull request messages, configure your GitHub repository to allow squash merging and set the default commit message to "Pull request title."

 ## GitHub Permissions